Martyn's Law and Schools

 • 26% of primaries and 19% of secondaries reported having no drill in place at all

 The Act will require procedures to be in place, maintained and practised.
-The precise detail of how this will be assessed is expected in the Section 27 statutory guidance, but the direction of travel is clear - schools and colleges that cannot demonstrate tested, documented procedures will have work to do.
+The Section 27 statutory guidance, published in April 2026, confirms this.
+Schools and colleges that cannot demonstrate tested, documented procedures will have work to do.

 Hiring out school premises